Your customer data is the most valuable asset you have. Use it well and you stand to greatly improve revenue, customer loyalty and margins.

 According to Forrester “A laser-like focus on Customer Experience (CX) is the best path to business success”.
 Telcos need to up their game if they are to keep pace with the expectations of their customers.
-The key to this is the development of a more meaningful and relevant personalised experience, driven by a clear and usable customer insight.
+The key to this is the development of a more meaningful and relevant personalized experience, driven by a clear and usable customer insight.

-Over the last 20 years, there’s no piece of technology that has revolutionised the way we live and work more than the mobile phone.
+Over the last 20 years, there’s no piece of technology that has revolutionized the way we live and work more than the mobile phone.
 It has transformed from a clunky curiosity to a powerful pocket computer that is all things to all people.

-During that time, we have grown accustomed to the benefits of personalised products, services and messages.
+During that time, we have grown accustomed to the benefits of personalized products, services and messages.
 We receive traffic updates during our daily commute, listen to automatically generated playlists and travel with an umbrella, because Alexa warned that rain was likely.
 No matter where we are, we expect our technology to cater to our individual needs.

-The fine line between convenient features and personalisation has not always been this clear.
-We remember a time where phones started offering T9, a method to predict text input, to make typing text messages faster, followed by the ability to send two texts, exceeding the character limit without having to press ‘send’ twice.
+The fine line between convenient features and personalization has not always been this clear.
+We remember a time when phones started offering T9, a method to predict text input, to make typing text messages faster, followed by the ability to send two texts, exceeding the character limit without having to press ‘send’ twice.
 While these features were milestones of the mobile generation, customers still did not expect their mobile phone provider to consider them as an individual.

 Continuingly growing expectations represent a challenge that the FANG companies (Facebook, Amazon, Netflix, Google) have met.
 They never see customers merely as users of their technology.
 Instead, they aspired to make their products part of their customers’ lives.
-This required them not just to know whether John had trouble finding the right product online or the next series to watch, but rather knowing that John has two sons, the name of his favourite football team and the fact that he believes ski vacations are just too expensive for the whole family.
+This required them not just to know whether John had trouble finding the right product online or the next series to watch, but rather than knowing that John has two sons, the name of his favorite football team and the fact that he believes ski vacations are just too expensive for the whole family.

-To achieve this they need data and the ability to predict choices, spending patterns and future behaviour.
+To achieve this they need data and the ability to predict choices, spending patterns and future behavior.
 They certainly didn’t get it right the first time, and every time, but customers initially accepted the existence of unrelated junk mail or sales calls for products that were irrelevant to their needs.
 As their marketing reach grew more powerful, we came to rely on things like Facebook birthday reminders, targeted shopping advice from Amazon and the fact that Google really does know where we live.